 - Clever and beautiful writing is not a requirement for any type of great writing.
 Sometimes, simple and direct gets the job done.
 Whether it’s web content or an erotic romance novel, great writing is great writing.
 Period.

 - There are very few writers who have truly immaculate grammar.
 People with good grammar skills and flawless spelling are called editors.
 Still, anyone who calls herself a writer should have a firm grasp on spelling and grammar, and should understand that poor spelling and grammar can alter the meaning of an entire concept.
 Don’t believe me?
-Read Eats, Shoots & Leaves.
+Read Eats, Shoots & Leaves (aff link).
 Hell, just read the back flap.

 - All good writing requires clarity.
 A writer’s duty to her readers is to make sure that her words make sense.
 However, clarity alone does not make for good web writing.
 There are sites with pages and pages of information about products and services.
 There are blogs about every subject under the sun (including literature), and there are millions of articles, essays, and even books being written and published online.
 Saying that web writing only needs to be clear is like saying all I need in a car is good gas mileage.
 It’s just wrong.
 I need that and a whole lot more.

 - If writing is bad, or just average, good ideas will not always shine through.
 There are plenty of readers (I among them) who will click away as soon as it becomes apparent that the quality of the writing is poor.
 This is one of the reasons that many people believe that the web as we know it is going to collapse under its weight of low quality content.

 - Conversely, good writing can and has saved many bad ideas.
 Readers like to be entertained, so if a writer has a humorous, witty, or sarcastic voice, there’s a good chance that she’ll build up a decent sized readership regardless of the ideas that are presented.